liu-kan/gfm-rag/docs/workflow/training.md

 During pre-training, the GFM model will sample triples from the KG-index `kg.txt` to construct synthetic queries and target entities for training.

+!!! tip
+    It is recommended to conduct [fine-tuning][gfm-fine-tuning] after the pre-training to empower the model with the ability to understand user queries and retrieve relevant documents.

 A example of the KG-index:

 ```txt